ShrutiPardeshi24/ML-Concrete-Strength-Prediction/README.md

 **Concrete Strength Prediction**
-This repository contains a Jupyter Notebook for predicting the compressive strength of concrete based on its composition and age using various machine learning models.
+This dataset contains experimental data on the compressive strength of concrete, a critical property in structural engineering.
+It’s commonly used to model and predict how different ingredient combinations affect the final strength of concrete mixtures.

 **Problem Statement**

-Predict the compressive strength of concrete using its composition (cement, slag, ash, water, superplasticizer, coarse aggregate, fine aggregate) and age.
+To build a regression model that predicts the compressive strength of concrete based on its composition and age.
+This can help optimize mix designs for construction projects, reduce costs, and improve safety.

 **Features**